-- 6.2.3 Level Three Advisory Arbitration.
-If the Grievant is not satisfied with the disposition of his/her Grievance at Level Two, or if no decision has been rendered within ten (10) days after the Level Two meeting, the Association may, within fifteen (15) days after a decision by the Superintendent, or twenty-five (25) days after the Level Two meeting, whichever is sooner, request arbitration if the Grievance involves the interpretation, meaning or application of any of the provisions of this Agreement.
+6.2.4 Level Three - Advisory Arbitration.
+If the Grievant is not satisfied with the disposition of his/her Grievance at Level Two, or if no decision has been rendered within ten (10) days after the Level Two meeting, the Association may, within fifteen (15) days after a decision by the Superintendent, or twenty-five (25) days after the Level Two meeting, whichever is sooner, or if no agreement is reached using prearbitration mediation, request arbitration if the Grievance involves the interpretation, meaning or application of any of the provisions of this Agreement.
 Arbitration requests must be in writing, signed by the Grievant and the Association Representative, and received by the Assistant Superintendent of Human Resources within the time provided.
-If any question arises as to arbitrability, the arbitrator selected to hear the dispute would first rule upon such question. - 6.2.4 Ten-Day Timeline.
+If any question arises as to arbitrability, the arbitrator selected to hear the dispute would first rule upon such question.

+6.2.5 Ten-Day Timeline.
 Within ten (10) days after such written notice of submission to arbitration, the District and the Association will attempt to agree upon a mutually acceptable arbitrator, and to obtain a commitment from such arbitrator to serve.
-If the parties are unable to agree upon an arbitrator or to obtain such commitment, the parties shall select an arbitrator in the same manner as the fact finder is selected under Section 7.7.1 of this Agreement, with the Grievant striking the first name. - 6.2.5 Arbitrator Timeline.
+If the parties are unable to agree upon an arbitrator or to obtain such commitment, the parties shall select an arbitrator in the same manner as the fact finder is selected under Section 7.7.1 of this Agreement, with the Grievant striking the first name.

+6.2.6 Arbitrator Timeline.
 The arbitrator selected will confer with the representatives of the District and the Association, and hold hearings promptly and will issue a decision not later than thirty (30) days from the date of the close of the hearings, or, if final arguments are in writing, then from the date the final arguments are submitted to him/her.
 The arbitrator's decision will be in writing and will set forth his/her findings of fact, reasoning and conclusions on the issues submitted.
 The arbitrator will be without power or authority to make any decision that requires the commission of an act prohibited by law or which is violative of the terms of this Agreement.
 The decision of the arbitrator will be submitted to the Board and the Association.
-The Board shall take official action on the advisory report at its next regularly scheduled meeting. - 6.2.6 Costs for Arbitrator.
+The Board shall take official action on the advisory report at its next regularly scheduled meeting.

+6.2.7 Costs for Arbitrator.
 The costs for the service of the arbitrator, including per diem expenses, if any, and his/her travel and subsistence expenses and the cost of the hearing room, will be borne equally by the Board and the Association.
 All other costs will be borne by the party incurring them.